ExpressiveLabs/Pettenvolk-API-Laravel/README.md

 # Pettenvolk API for Laravel
 ### Depreciation notice: the Pettenvolk API is moving to Laravel Passport authentication.
 For authenticating your users using their Pettenvolk account, refer to the Passport documentation.
-A complete overview of API endpoints will be available in the developer portal in the near future.
+A complete overview of API endpoints for PettenvolkAPIv2.0 is now available at https://pettenvolk.com/developer/pettenvolk-api.

 Recommended tools to complete this integration:<br/>
 ☕🎶💻⏰